 POWER LEVEL = Org ...
-Limited Health
+Moderate Health

-Workers experience this organization as a negatively paternalistic (parental-led) organization characterized by minimal to moderate levels of trust and trustworthiness along with an underlying uncertainty and fear.
-People feel that they must prove themselves and that they are only as good as their last performance.
-Workers are sometimes listened to but only when they speak in line with the values and priorities of the leaders.
-Conformity is expected while individual expression is discouraged.
-Leaders often take the role of critical parent while workers assume the role of the cautious child.
-(See expanded description on page 5.)
+Workers experience this organization as a positively paternalistic (parental-led) organization characterized by a moderate level of trust and trustworthiness along with occasional uncertainty and fear.
+Creativity is encouraged as long as it doesn't move the organization too far beyond the status quo.
+Risks can be taken, but failure is sometimes feared.
+Goals are mostly clear, though the overall direction of the organization is sometimes confused.
+Leaders often take the role of nurturing parent while workers assume the role of the cared for child.
+(See expanded description on page 4)

-HIGHEST KEY AREAS OF ORGANIZATIONAL HEALTH LOWEST KEY AREAS OF ORGANIZATIONAL HEALTH Share LeadershipBuild Community Develop PeopleProvide Leadership
+HIGHEST KEY AREAS LOWEST KEY AREAS OF ORGANIZATIONAL HEALTH OF ORGANIZATIONAL HEALTH Share LeadershipDisplay Authenticity Develop PeopleProvide Leadership